 What is the working title of your book?

 A dream, mostly.
 I've had a few books come to me that way.
 I have this list of concepts I want to include in future novels, good pieces that showed up in less-decent novels I later trunked.
 One night, I had this crazy dream, and when I woke up, I was like, That's it!
 That's how I incorporate all those ideas!

 Which actors would you choose to play your characters in a movie?

 I don't pick actors for my books.
 Okay, I have seen a few that I'd like for my male leads at different times, but generally, I stay away from that because the actors get too old pretty quickly, and I'd rather an unknown get the part.

 What is the one sentence synopsis of your book?

 Hmm.
 I always hate that question.
 Um...
 "A girl discovers her legacy as Princess of the Afterworld and must fight against a choice made in the past in order to save her earthly family and return to her birthright home."

 Will your books be self-published or represented by an agency?

-I'm anti-self-publishing.
-That should answer that question.
+I'm against self-publishing.
+That should answer the question.

 How long did it take you to write the first draft of your manuscript?